Tinea Cruris (Jock Itch)

 Tinea cruris is considered a mild condition and is usually treated with medications that often do not require a prescription.
 It should easily clear up after 2 to 4 weeks with an antifungal cream, powder, or lotion applied to the affected area 2 or 3 times a day.

 Antifungal creams and powders such as clotrimazole* or miconazole, available without prescription at the pharmacy, are effective against most dermatophytes.
 It’s important to continue use after the infection has disappeared for as long as the instructions recommend.
+If athletes foot is also present it is important to treat it at the same time as well, otherwise the groin infection will likely recur.

 If the inflammation persists for much more than 2 or 3 weeks despite antifungal medication, see a doctor.
 The doctor may prescribe a different antifungal cream or possibly an antifungal medication taken by mouth to treat the infection.